jjvanzon/Circular-Language-Spec/spec/type-safety-genericity-explicit.md

 -----

-An object's class or a class's interface is a prototype-based principle, so any other object can serve as a class or interface, but symbols will be more likely to be assigned a fixed role.
+An object's class or a class's interface is a prototype-based principle, so any other object can serve as a class or interface, but symbols might be more likely to be assigned a fixed role.

 -----